 The Blue Ridge Partnership for Health Science Careers is intensifying its focus on bioscience career pathways, working to unify and better integrate resources across subregions.
-Similarly, the more recently established Virginia's Additive Manufacturing & Advanced Materials Tech Hub, currently serving the New River Valley and Danville and growing in adjacent communities, is expanding its efforts in advancing emerging technologies and materials in manufacturing and prioritizing the development, retention, and attraction of skilled manufacturing talent.
-This group is relatively new, supported by a mix of federal and state funding, and is still working to build engagement around a joint workplan.
+Similarly, the more recently established Virginia's Additive Manufacturing & Advanced Materials Tech Hub, currently serving the New River Valley and Danville and growing in adjacent communities, is expanding its efforts in advancing emerging technologies and materials in manufacturing and prioritizing the development, retention, and attraction of skilled manufacturing to the build engagement around a joint workplan.